JukkaL/alore/windows/installer/README-installer.txt

    uses PNG compression).

 Limitations/TODO:
- * The Start menu folder is installed only for the current user.
+ * The Start menu folder and file associations are always installed for the current user only.
- * If you install Alore as a restricted user, the .alo file association is not set up, but there is no indication in the installer that this has failed.